-Local ordinances have the full force and effect of law as long as they are not preempted by or conflict with any higher law.
-For instance, in Aakjer v.
+For example, in Aakjer v.
 City of Myrtle Beach, 388 S.C.
-129, 694 S.E.2d 213 (2010), the South Carolina Supreme Court held that a City of Myrtle Beach ordinance requiring all motorcycle riders to wear a helmet was preempted by state law, which only requires helmets for riders under age twenty-one.
+129, 694 S.E.2d 213 (2010), the South Carolina Supreme Court held that a City of Myrtle Beach ordinance requiring all motorcycle riders to wear a helmet was preempted by state law, which only requires helmets for riders under twenty-one.

 Examples of ordinances enacted across South Carolina include the following:

 Chapter 8, Article III of the Code of Ordinances for the City of Columbia governs noise.
-Sec.
-8-67 deals with radios, phonographs, musical instruments, and other sound-amplifying devices.
+Section 8-67 deals with radios, phonographs, musical instruments, and other sound-amplifying devices.

 The City of Beaufort prohibits smoking in enclosed public places and in places of employment.
 Section 67-5005 of the Beaufort Code of Ordinances also prohibits smoking in certain outdoor areas.